-Participant Information Sheet (PIS) - Healthcare professionals - Workshops
+Participant Information Sheet (PIS) - Patients - Workshops

 You are being invited to take part in a research study.
-You may have been invited by another healthcare professional or member of the research team, or you may have seen an advert for this study in your department, a newsletter or online.
+You may have been invited by a healthcare professional or member of the research team, or seen an advert for this study in a waiting room, newsletter or online.
 This study is about the letters rheumatology healthcare professionals write after an outpatient appointment.
 These are called clinic letters.
 They include a summary of the outpatient appointment.
 Clinic letters are different from appointment letters and results letters.

-We have studied current practice around writing clinic letters, and rheumatology patients' and healthcare professionals' views on who clinic letters are written to, including reasons for and against writing directly to patients, and the barriers to and facilitators of taking up this practice.
+We are have studied peoples' experiences of writing and receiving clinic letters, and their views on who these letters are written to.
 We now want to run workshops with rheumatology patients and healthcare professionals.
 Our aim is to develop a set of resources to encourage and support rheumatology healthcare professionals to write directly to patients.